aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/10-permissions/_index.md

 }
 ```

+Click on **Next: Tags** to move to the next screen, adding any Tags as you'd wish.
+In the **Review Policy** page, save this policy as `FisWorkshopServicePolicy` and add any description you would like.
+Complete the policy creation by clicking on **Create Policy**.

-Navigate to the [**IAM console**](https://console.aws.amazon.com/iam/home?#/roles) and create a new role called `FisWorkshopServiceRole`.
+Navigate to the [**IAM console**](https://console.aws.amazon.com/iam/home?#/roles) page and create a new **Role**.

 On the "Select type of trusted entity" page AWS FIS does not exist as a trusted service yet.
+We shall add an account trust as a placeholder and replace this with AWS FIS later.
 Select **"Another AWS Account"** and add the current account number.
-You can find the account number in the drop-down menu as shown:
+You can find the AWS account number in the drop-down menu at the top right of the page as shown:

 {{< img "create-role-1.en.png" "Create AWS FIS service role" >}}

+Click on **Next: permissions**.
 On the "Attach permissions" page search for the `FisWorkshopServicePolicy` we just created and check the box beside it to attach it to the role.

 {{< img "create-role-2.en.png" "Attach role policy" >}}

+Click on **Next: Tags** and add any Tags you would like for this role.

+Click on **Next: Review** and save the role name as `FisWorkshopServiceRole`.
+Add any description you would like for this role.

+Complete the Role creation by clicking on **Create role**.

 Back in the **IAM Roles** page, find and edit the `FisWorkshopServiceRole`.
 Select **"Trust relationships"** and the **"Edit trust relationship"** button.